Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 London – Spain

 Fly from London to either Santiago, La Coruna, Vigo, or Porto (tbc).
-On arrival transfer we to the picturesque town of Tui (approx. 1 hr drive from Santiago) where we spend our first night at a hotel and receive a briefing on the trek to come before enjoying dinner.
+On arrival, we transfer to the picturesque town of Tui (approx. 1 hr drive from Santiago), where we spend our first night at a hotel and receive a briefing on the trek to come before enjoying dinner.

 Meals: Dinner